Horsmonden Parish Council

-The Parish Council has been working to create a plan and this is now coming towards its final version.
+The Parish Council has published a plan for possible emergencies.
 We want to share the details with residents as widely as possible so you know how and where to find out about it and what we, as a community, can do to help each other.

 The Plan is based on guidance from the Kent Resilience Forum and Tunbridge Wells Borough Council but it focuses specifically on our Parish.